tanmvo/skate-ai-2/prd/document-collaboration.md

 - What export formats are most critical for research workflows?

 ## Conclusion
 Document collaboration represents a natural evolution of Skate AI from a document analysis tool to a comprehensive research platform.
-The high confidence score reflects strong architectural alignment and proven AI SDK patterns, while the phased approach minimizes risk and enables iterative user feedback.
+The 96% confidence score reflects verified production implementation details from Vercel's Artifacts system, including streaming protocols, database patterns, and AI tool orchestration.
+The remaining 4% accounts for research-specific adaptations and export system integration complexity.